adriancorcoran/Node-Express-Minimal/README.md

 1. Clone down the repository
 1. Rename `.env.example` to `.env`
 1. `cd` to your project folder and run `npm install` to install the packages
-1. Run `nodemon index.js` to start the server
+1. Run `npm run start` to start the server